Do Payday Loans Affect Your Credit Score?

 Payday loans can harm credit ratings if not handled well.
 Here’s how payday loans affect your credit in bad ways:

-- Missed payments: Late or missed payments on payday loans can hurt your credit score and lead to a poor credit rating.
-Even one missed payment can have a big impact.
+Missed payments.
+Late or missed payments on payday loans can hurt your score.
+Even one missed payment can lead to a poor credit score.
+It can have a big impact on your credit report.
+Your payment record is key to your credit rating.

-- Default records: If you don’t repay your payday loan, the default goes on your credit file.
-It can stay there for up to six years.
+Default records.
+If you don’t repay your payday loan, the default goes on your credit file.
+It can stay there for six years.
+This is a serious mark that affects future credit.

-- Multiple applications: Applying for several payday loans creates many hard searches on your credit file.
-This can lower your credit score.
+Multiple loan requests.
+Asking for several payday loans creates many hard searches.
+These show on your credit file.
+This can lower your score.
+It signals you may have money troubles.

-- Collections: If your payday debt goes to a collection agency, this shows on your credit report and further harms your credit rating.
+Collections.
+If your debt goes to a collection agency, this shows on your credit report.
+It further harms your credit rating.
+This is one of the worst marks you can have.

-It’s important to know how loans affect your credit and avoid these bad effects.
-By handling your money well, paying on time, and looking at other loan options like a short term loan, you can protect your credit rating from the harm of payday loans.
+By handling your money well and paying on time, you can protect your credit rating.
+Looking at other loan options like a short term loan can help.
+This reduces the harm from payday loans.

-You can also read our guide on why my credit score has gone down to learn more.
+Read more: why my credit score has gone down

 Can I get a payday loan with bad credit?

 Yes, you can get a payday loan with bad credit.
-Payday lenders often look at factors beyond credit ratings, such as your income and job.
-But having bad credit might limit your loan options and lead to higher interest rates.
+Payday loan companies often look at factors beyond credit ratings.
+This is an affordability check.
+This could include checking your income and job.
+But having bad credit might limit your loan options.
+It can lead to higher interest rates.

-Payday loans are short-term, high-cost loans, and you should borrow with care.
+Payday loans are short-term, high-cost loans.
 If you have bad credit, look into other options.
-These could be credit cards for bad credit, or online lenders that work with people who have poor credit rating.
+These could be credit cards for bad credit.
+Or online lenders that work with people who have a poor credit rating.

 Show you’re a reliable borrower by handling your money well.
-This can help you get loans from reputable lenders in the future.
+This can help you get loans in the future.

 How bad do payday loans affect your credit?

-Payday loans can hurt your credit, but it depends on how you handle them.
-If you pay payday loans on time, they won’t hurt your credit much.
-But late or missed payments or defaults can badly damage your credit score and show up on your credit report.
+Payday loans can hurt your credit.
+But it depends on how you handle them.
+If you repay payday loans on time, they won’t hurt your credit much.
+But late or missed payments can damage your score.
+Defaults show up on your credit report.

 How big the impact is depends on several things: